-In 1988, the Pediatric Intensive Care Unit at Miami Children's Hospital broke new medical ground, opening Florida's first Extra Corporeal Life Support (ECLS) program to provide life-saving intervention for the region's most critically ill infants and children.
-Since those pioneering beginnings, the ECLS program at Miami Children's Hospital is proud to have given new life to hundreds of youngsters, while maintaining one of the best outcome records in the field.
+In 1988, the Pediatric Intensive Care Unit at Nicklaus Children's Hospital, formerly Miami Children's Hospital, broke new medical ground, opening Florida's first Extracorporeal Life Support (ECLS) program to provide life-saving intervention for the region's most critically ill infants and children.
+Since those pioneering beginnings, the Extracorporeal Life Support program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is proud to have given new life to hundreds of youngsters, while maintaining one of the best outcome records in the field.

 - What is ECMO?